HenriqueBBrum/Virtual-Piano/README.md

 # Virtual-Piano
 Simple virtual piano with SFML

-Some sounds are bad because i had to record them with my cellphone
+You are free to use this code.